The New England Colonies in Colonial America — A Guide to Four of the 13 Original Colonies

 Connecticut has been known as the River Colony, Connecticut River Colony, Colony of Connecticut, Connecticut Colony, and the Province of Connecticut.

 The territory of Maine was the site of various colonization efforts that were led by Sir Ferdinando Gorges.
 Gorges died in 1647 and his heirs eventually sold the territory to Massachusetts.
 The first attempt to establish a colony in New England was made in Maine.
 In 1607, Gorges and John Popham tried to establish the Popham Colony, but it only lasted about a year.

-Massachusetts was established in 1629 by the Puritans who were led by John Winthrop.
+Massachusetts was established in 1629 by the Puritans, including John Winthrop, who was the first Governor of Massachusetts Bay.
 They were issued a grant by King Charles I that allowed them to create a colony in Massachusetts.
 However, unlike many of the other colonies, the charter and the group that controlled it did not stay in England.
 The Puritans brought the charter with them to Massachusetts, so they could retain as much control of their colony as possible.
 Over time, Massachusetts and its Puritan foundations led to the Salem Witch Trials and the independent spirit that fueled the American Revolution.

 Massachusetts has been referred to as the Massachusetts Bay Colony, the Province of Massachusetts Bay, Massachusetts Colony, and the Province of Massachusetts.